Information - Savasana or Corpse Pose

 - an eye pillow to shield any light sources.

 When I was new to yoga, I didn't have these at home, so I would substitute a rug to lay on, a scarf to cover me and a neck warmer to place over my eyes.
+For those who are planning to buy yoga mats, use the best yoga mats available on Your Yoga Shop.
 The most important thing is the practice, not the props that go with it.

 After laying down, double check that you are comfortable.
 This might sound obvious, but five minutes of stillness can feel like a long time, so if you need to pee - get up and go now; if you won't be warm enough, grab something to keep you warm.